Jaisurya-Ravi/Agile-Time-Using-Excel-Macro/README.md

 </br>
 </br>

-# 2 steps to configure permissions
+# 2 steps to enable permissions

 1. Open Excel by searching for it in the start menu.
 2. Navigate to File > Excel Options > Trust Center > Trust Center Settings > ActiveX Settings.
 Ensure that the options 'Enable all controls without restrictions and without prompting' and 'Safe mode' are enabled as shown in the screenshot below.